The Upwork Alternative

 |---|---|---|

-| Time to start | 1–2 weeks.
+| Time to start | 1 to 2 weeks.
 Write a job post, review proposals, interview candidates, negotiate terms, set up contract. | Same day.
 Subscribe and submit your first request immediately. |

 | Pricing | Hourly ($30–$100+/hr) or fixed-price per project.
 Upwork takes 10% on top.
 Costs escalate unpredictably. | Flat $699/mo.
 Unlimited requests.
 No hourly tracking, no surprise invoices. |